-There is no upper limit, however, entrants may include supplementary information or materials as necessary to support their pitch, but are advised to keep this to no more than 4-5 pages.
+Entrants may include supplementary information or materials as necessary to support their pitch, but are advised to keep this to no more than 4-5 pages.

 The inclusion of third-party references is strongly encouraged.